arovijay/single-spa/README.md

 "@mfa-org/mfa-app1": "http://localhost:4200/main.js"
 6) do npm start for rootconfig - open http://localhost:9000/
 do npm run serve:single-spa:mfa-app1 - open and verify with http://localhost:9000/app1

+If second app is angular, repeat the same steps to create another mfa app change the port alone in serve command